pbasran/EquineRadiomics/readme.md

 % Here are the basic steps
 % 1.
 We use the radiomics platform described above
 % 2.
 The radiomics platform blows up for very small image resolutions.
 So,
-% we simply trick it into thinking voxels sizes are 10x bigger (0.5 mm)
+% we simply trick it into thinking voxels sizes are bigger (i used 0.9ish mm for the simulations)
-% mm, and be VERY careful about converting units and dimensions.
+% mm, and be careful about converting units and dimensions.
 % 3.
 For resampled data, we average over superimposed voxels of the CT data
 % and the ROI
 % 4.
 The ROI and CT image files are stored in a dataformat as required in